L928/UE5_by_example/readme__md.txt

     after doing this.
 In short: The pace can't be adjusted to the audience.
 Everyone has a different speed, this is disregarded.

-  no structure, just detail problem
+  No structure, just detail problem

     Many vieos of the type "how to do xy" are > 30 mins, even > 60 often, and have detail, detail, detail, click here, do this, switch over here, ... and no structure